 Alternatives to the expression Ara Ara

-This expression of feeling of surprise is very common in Japanese language and you've probably seen different expressions that have pretty much the same meaning as:
+This expression of feeling of surprise is very common in the Japanese language and you have probably seen different expressions that have practically the same meaning as:

 - あれあれあれ [are are are]